 Bottom line

-Whether you are still planning for retirement or already have reached your golden years, you must avoid the financial mistakes on this list and continue to build your savings.
+Whether you are still planning for retirement or have already reached your golden years, you must avoid the financial mistakes on this list and continue to build your savings.

 Wherever you are in your savings journey, don't give up.
 Perseverance pays off, especially if you steer clear of unforced errors that can undermine your goals.